rfeinman/learning-to-learn/README.md

 color and texture value.
 The repository contains 3 folders:

 ### 1. Data
-This is where your toy data sets will be saved to and loaded from.
+This is where the artificial toy data sets will be saved to and loaded from.

 ### 2. Notebooks
-This folder contains a collection of Jupyter Notebooks for various small tasks, such as synthesizing the artificial dataset and wrangling the data once created.
+This folder contains a collection of Jupyter Notebooks for various small tasks, such as synthesizing the artificial data sets and wrangling the data once synthesized.

 ### 3. Scripts
 This folder contains Python scripts for running the core experiments.
 Here you